phpDocumentor/phpDocumentor/docs/references/phpdoc/types.rst

     If method C() was to be redefined in class B, including the type definition in the DocBlock, then `self` would refer to class B or any of its children.

+**scalar**
-14. **scalar**, the element to which this type applies is of any scalar type
+    the element to which this type applies is of any scalar type
     specifically: *string*, *float*, *int*, *bool*

 Multiple types